-AI in Clinical Trials Market Size & Industry Outlook
+AI in Clinical Trials Market Overview

 Moreover, the growing prevalence of complex diseases such as cancer and neurological disorders has prompted pharmaceutical and biotechnology companies to leverage AI-powered analytics for precision trial management and adaptive study designs.
 Additionally, the growing collaboration between AI technology providers, contract research organizations (CROs), and life science companies is further fueling innovation in this space.
 As regulatory bodies continue to embrace digital and data-driven methodologies, the global AI in Clinical Trials market is expected to witness sustained growth, offering transformative potential for accelerating medical breakthroughs and improving patient outcomes.